 - Connect to BlackBerry Messenger before connecting to BlackBerry World.

 - While BlackBerry Messenger is locked in a connecting state, go

-Subsequent launches of BlackBerry Messenger with the BlackBerry Messenger Simulator will be successful.
+Subsequent launches of BlackBerry Messenger will be successful.

-The simulator fails to navigate to a webpage containing Adobe Flash content when using the BlackBerry Browser.
-Webpages without Flash content are loaded without error.
-Webpages with Flash content begin to load the page; however, the BlackBerry Browser closes without loading anything.
-Note that Flash is disabled in the simulator.
+The simulator fails to navigate to a web page containing Adobe Flash content when using the BlackBerry Browser.
+Web pages without Flash content are loaded without error.
+Web pages with Flash content begin to load the page; however, the BlackBerry Browser closes without loading anything.

 Missing applications or features